Applications for Submissions are listed below.

 Structuring Your Proposal

 The conference proposal form provides the basic guidelines for structuring your symposium presentation.
-A good proposal should make the message simple, clear, original, relevant and include the following features:
+A good proposal should make the message simple, straightforward, original, and relevant and include the following features:

-Using APA Style Guide 6 as the reference, all abstracts should be 200 or fewer words.
+Use APA Style Guide 7 as the reference.
+For this conference, all abstracts should be 150 or fewer words.
 This should include the Background, Purpose, Methods, Results, and Conclusion sections.

 Electronic Poster Presentation Guidelines